ivanayov/sbom-know-how/docs/source/tooling/consumption_tools.md

 ## SBOM Diff Action

-[SBOM Diff Action](https://github.com/ckotzbauer/sbom-diff-action) is a GitHub integration tool that creates diffs for SBoMs from PR changes.
+[SBOM Diff Action](https://github.com/ckotzbauer/sbom-diff-action) is a GitHub integration tool that creates diffs for SBOMs from PR changes.

-## SBoM Operator
+## SBOM Operator

-The SBoM Operator allows checks for changed images and pods within a cluster.
+The SBOM Operator allows checks for changed images and pods within a cluster.
 Provides vulnerability scans via the [Vulnerability Operator](#vulnerability-operator).
-For more detail, please refer to the SBoM Operators [Analysis-Trigger section](https://github.com/ckotzbauer/sbom-operator#analysis-trigger).
+For more detail, please refer to the SBOM Operators [Analysis-Trigger section](https://github.com/ckotzbauer/sbom-operator#analysis-trigger).

-## SBoM Utility
+## SBOM Utility

-[SBoM Utility](https://github.com/mrutkows/sbom-utility) is a CycloneDX and SPDX SBoM validation tool.
+[SBOM Utility](https://github.com/mrutkows/sbom-utility) is a CycloneDX and SPDX SBOM validation tool.

 ## Vulnerability Operator

-The [vulnerability-operator](https://github.com/ckotzbauer/vulnerability-operator) uses [Grype](https://github.com/anchore/grype) for scanning SBoMs and exports all found vulnerabilities into a JSON format.
+The [vulnerability-operator](https://github.com/ckotzbauer/vulnerability-operator) uses [Grype](https://github.com/anchore/grype) for scanning SBOMs and exports all found vulnerabilities into a JSON format.